 The APM offers the following certifications:

-- APM Project Fundamental Qualification (PFQ) - an introductory course in project management terminology.
+- APM Project Fundamentals Qualification (PFQ) - an introductory course in project management terminology.
 No prior project management knowledge or experience is required.

 - APM Project Management Qualification (PMQ) - a knowledge-based qualification that allows candidates to demonstrate an understanding of all elements of project management.
-You'll need some previous experience of working in a project management role and will ideally have completed the PFQ.
+You'll need some previous experience and will ideally have completed the PFQ.

 - APM Project Professional Qualification (PPQ) - covers the core and specific competences project professionals require.
-It is aimed at all those working in project management and looking to become a member of the APM.
+It's aimed at those working in all types of project management and looking to become a member of the APM.

 A variety of certificates for experienced project managers are also available from the PMI.
-In most cases you will need a degree and at least three years of project management experience for entry onto programmes.
+In most cases you'll need a degree and at least three years of project management experience for entry onto these programmes.
 Courses include:

 - Project Management Professional (PMP)